Aladji Bamba

-Aladji Bamba (born 14 July 2006) is a French professional football player who plays as a defensive midfielder for club Monaco.
+Aladji Bamba (born 14 July 2006) is a French professional footballer who plays as a defensive midfielder for club Newcastle United.

-Career
+Club career

-Bamba is a product of the youth academies of his youth team from Blois Football 41 and Monaco for 3 seasons.
-On 22 February 2024, he signed his first professional contract with Monaco until He made his senior and professional debut with Monaco in a 3–1 Ligue 1 match against Le Havre on 16 August 2025.
+Bamba is a product of the youth academies of his youth team from Blois and Monaco for three seasons.
+On 22 February 2024, he signed his first professional contract with Monaco.
+He made his senior and professional debut with Les Rouge et Blanc in a 3–1 Ligue 1 match against Le Havre on 16 August 2025.

+Newcastle United

+On 24 July 2026, Bamba signed for Premier League club Newcastle United on a five-year deal.
+The transfer fee was reported to be £34m.

 International career

 Born in France, Bamba is of Guinean descent.
 He was part of the France U20s that won the 2025 Maurice Revello Tournament.

 Personal life

 Aladji's brother, Malamine Mohamed Bamba, also came through Monaco's youth academy, and plays for the Slovenian club NK Maribor.